 Recordings include Francis Grier’s Sequence for the Ascension and The Long and the Short of It for the animation series on Channel 4 television.

-Recent engagements include First Maid in Elektra for Royal Opera House, Covent Garden, Erda in Siegfried and Das Rheingold for Longborough Festival Opera, Popova in The Bear for Northern Ireland Opera and The Girl in Mahagonny at the Royal Opera House, Covent Garden.
-Future engagements include the Page in Salome with Bournemouth Symphony Orchestra and Schwertleite in Die Walküre for Hong Kong Symphony Orchestra.
+Recent engagements include First Maid in Elektra for Royal Opera House, Covent Garden, Erda in Siegfried and Das Rheingold for Longborough Festival Opera, Popova in The Bear for Northern Ireland Opera, The Girl in Mahagonny at the Royal Opera House, Covent Garden and Page in Salome with the Bournemouth Symphony Orchestra.
+Future engagements include Schwertleite in Die Walküre for Hong Kong Symphony Orchestra.